riazsaid/lighttn/README.md

 ### Local Development

-Run the project with DDEV once Docker is available:
+Run the project with DDEV:

 ```bash
 ddev start